Daylight saving time in the United States: 1967–1972: Federal standard established

 By 1962, the transportation industry found the lack of consistency confusing enough to push for federal regulation.
-The result was the Uniform Time Act of 1966 (P.L.
-89-387), signed by President Lyndon Johnson on April 14.
+The result was the Uniform Time Act of 1966, signed by President Lyndon Johnson on April 14.
 Beginning in 1967, the act mandated standard time within the established time zones and provided for advanced time: Clocks would be advanced one hour beginning at 2:00 a.m. on the last Sunday in April and turned back one hour at 2:00 a.m. on the last Sunday in October.
 States were allowed to exempt themselves from DST as long as the entire state did so.
 If a state chose to observe DST, the time changes were required to begin and end on the established dates.
 The act also required states that used daylight saving time in 1966 to follow the same schedule.
-The newly created Department of Transportation (DOT) was given power to enforce the law.
+The newly created United States Department of Transportation was given power to enforce the law.

 In 1967, Arizona and Michigan became the first states to exempt themselves from DST (Michigan began observing DST in 1972).
-In 1972, the act was amended (P.L.
-92-267), allowing those states split between time zones to exempt either the entire state or that part of the state lying within a different time zone.
+In 1972, the act was amended, allowing those states split between time zones to exempt either the entire state or that part of the state lying within a different time zone.

 As of March 2023, the following states and territories do not observe DST: Arizona, Hawaii, American Samoa, Guam, The Northern Mariana Islands, Puerto Rico, and the Virgin Islands.

 1973–1975: Year-round experiment

-During the 1973 oil embargo by the Organization of Arab Petroleum Exporting Countries (OAPEC), in an effort to conserve fuel, Congress enacted a trial period of year-round DST (P.L.
-93-182), beginning January 6, 1974, and ending April 27, 1975.
+During the 1973 oil embargo by the Organization of Arab Petroleum Exporting Countries (OAPEC), in an effort to conserve fuel, Congress enacted a trial period of year-round DST beginning January 6, 1974, and ending April 27, 1975.
 The trial was hotly debated.
-Those in favor pointed to increased daylight hours in the summer evening: more time for recreation, reduced lighting and heating demands, reduced crime, and reduced automobile accidents.
+Those in favor pointed to increased daylight hours in the winter evening: more time for recreation, reduced lighting and heating demands, reduced crime, and reduced automobile accidents.
 The opposition was concerned about children leaving for school in the dark and the construction industry was concerned about morning accidents.
 After several morning traffic accidents involving schoolchildren in Florida, including eight children who were killed, Governor Reubin Askew asked for the year-round law to be repealed.

 Over three months from December to March, public support dropped from 79% to 42%.
 Some schools moved their start times later.
-Shortly after the end of the Watergate scandal caused a change of administration, the act was amended in October 1974 (P.L.
-93-434) to return to standard time for four months, beginning October 27, 1974, and ending February 23, 1975, when DST resumed.
+Shortly after the end of the Watergate scandal caused a change of administration, the act was amended to return to standard time for four months, beginning October 27, 1974, and ending February 23, 1975, when DST resumed.
 When the trial ended in October 1975, the country returned to observing summer DST (with the aforementioned exceptions).